 |Traditional Hearing Aid Provider|

-In-person hearing test and recommendation from the audiologist or hearing aid specialist.
+Receive an in-person hearing test and a recommendation from an audiologist or hearing aid specialist.
 Attend an in-person fitting appointment and follow-ups.

 |Unitron Hearing Aids|